Editor's Note (7/24/2021): We have updated this tutorial to include how you can boot your Raspberry Pi 400 from USB.

 By default, Raspberry Pi boots up and stores all of its programs on a microSD memory card, which has a maximum theoretical bandwidth of 50 MBps on the Raspberry Pi 4 and just 25 MBps on prior models.
-Using an external SSD as your main storage drive could speed things up significantly, but up until just recently, you couldn't boot the Pi 4 off a USB device.
-However, new beta-level firmware lets you do just that.
+In real-life, even the best microSD cards for Raspberry Pi get no faster than about 38 MBps in sequential writes.
+Using an external SSD as your main storage drive could speed things up significantly and, with a few commands and a simple firmware update, you can do just that.

 In our real-life tests of a Raspberry Pi 4 with SSD last year we got impressive performance with sequential transfer rates as high as 140 MB / 208 MBps for reading and writing.
 You can also use a standard USB flash drive, though we found the performance worse than a microSD card on many tasks.

 How to Boot Raspberry Pi 4 / 400 from USB